Value-added tax (VAT)

-VAT is administered by the tax office in the district where the taxable person operates one's business, wholly or predominantly; for taxable persons established abroad, the responsible tax office depends upon the taxable person’s country of establishment.
-As a general rule, preliminary VAT returns filed monthly or quarterly by the tenth day of the following month (monthly for new businesses or where the tax payable in the previous year was more than EUR 7,500).
+VAT is generally administered by the tax office in the district where the taxable person operates one's business, wholly or predominantly; for taxable persons established abroad, the responsible tax office depends upon the taxable person’s country of establishment.
+As a general rule, preliminary VAT returns are filed on a monthly or quarterly basis by the tenth day of the following month (e.g. monthly for new businesses or where the VAT payable in the previous calendar year exceeded EUR 7,500).
 The taxpayer may be relieved from the obligation to file preliminary returns if the VAT payable in the previous calendar year did not exceed EUR 1,000.
-A permanent filing extension of one month is available against an advance payment of one-eleventh of the total net tax due during the previous year.
+A permanent filing extension of one month is generally available against an advance payment of one-eleventh of the total net tax due during the previous year.
 Otherwise, payment is due by the tenth day of the following month as well.

 Legally, VAT is an annual tax.
 Each taxpayer must file an annual return for each calendar year, regardless of the actual accounting date for the business.
-If the annual return does not agree with the total of the monthly or quarterly returns, the tax office can be expected to ask for a detailed explanation.
+If the sum total of the annual return does not agree with the total of the monthly or quarterly returns, the tax office can generally be expected to ask for a detailed explanation.

 Customs duties are levied under a common system on imports into the European Union.
 The rate is set at zero on most imports from EU candidate countries and on many imports from countries with which the European Union has an association agreement.